Socolin/ApplicationInsightsRiderPlugin/README.md

 ### TODO:

-- Wrap / Unwarp line in json display
 - Group by operationId
 - Alternative display of json section with clickable things like excetpions, or button to filter similar log (operationId, or other properties)
-- Only display on first log
 - Save settings (scroll to end / filter)
 - Change tab icon